HartlandRobotics/ArduinoIntroduction/_posts/2014-11-21-components.md

 ![AA]({{ site.baseurl }}/assets/components/aa.jpg)
 ![AA clip]({{ site.baseurl }}/assets/components/aa-clip.jpg)

-Your kit includes four AA batteries.
-Should you spend all the energy in your battery, we have some extra batteries for you to use.
-We also have several 9V batteries and clips.
+Your kit includes AA batteries and a 9v battery.
+The AA batteries will be held in a clip to contain the batteries and to provide the wires to power our motors.
+This clip can be purchased on [Amazon](http://www.amazon.com/uxcell-Switch-Battery-Holder-Leads/dp/B00P26O0K8/ref=sr_1_2?rps=1&ie=UTF8&qid=1463491924&sr=8-2&keywords=battery+case+box+holder+AA+4x1.5&refinements=p_85%3A2470955011)

 ## Line Sensors